ibm-cloud-docs/cloud-logs/dataprime-reference.md

 ### Time Zones
 {: #time-zones}

-Dataprime timestamps are always stored in the UTC time zone, but some date/time functions accept a time zone argument to modify their behavior.
+DataPrime timestamps are always stored in the UTC time zone, but some date/time functions accept a time zone argument to modify their behavior.
 Time zone arguments are strings that specify a time zone offset, shorthand or identifier:

 * time zone offset in hours (for example, '+01' or '-02')
 * time zone offset in hours and minutes (for example, '+0130' or '-0230')